DataAccess2020/CE1_Moruzzi_Taddei/README.md

 - data_proc: it contains our processed datasets
 - junk: it contains our ideas and files that we chose not to use
 - notes: contains personal notes and notes about literature references
+- report: contains the final report in Rmarkdown

 During our project we have done:
 ***